aljedaxi/zettel/pages/z_being_and_nothingness.md

 But essence ... is ... only the concatenation of appearances ... itself an appearance.
 [2]
 ##
-> the reality of the cup is that it is there and that it is not me ... the series of its appearances is bound by a principle which does not depend on my whim
+> the reality of the cup is that it is there and that it is not me ... the series of its appearances is bound by a principle which does not depend on my whim.
+##
+>
 ## abschattung is a shading, a shadow